joaojeronimo/node_redis_cluster/README.md

 });
 ```

 Don't forget that despite being a thin wrapper above `node_redis`, you still can't use all the commands you would use against a normal Redis server.
-For instance, don't expect the `KEYS` command to work (infact, in the [Redis Cluster spec](http://redis.io/topics/cluster-spec) it says that "all the operations where in theory keys are not available in the same node are not implemented").
+For instance, don't expect the `KEYS` command to work (in fact, in the [Redis Cluster spec](http://redis.io/topics/cluster-spec) it says that "all the operations where in theory keys are not available in the same node are not implemented").

 # But Redis Cluster is unstable!